Alissa White-Gluz: Guest vocal work

 White-Gluz recorded guest vocals for the American deathcore act, Carnifex, on the song "No Light Shall Save Us", which is on the band's seventh studio album, World War X. It was released on 2 August 2019 through Nuclear Blast Records.

+In December 2025, Alissa joined Canadian grindcore band Grindmother onstage to perform three songs at the band's farewell show at Club Soda in Montreal.

+In June 2026, Alissa joined Kittie onstage to perform "What I Always Wanted" at Théâtre Beanfield in Montreal.

 Other media

 White-Gluz is appearing in visual companion content to American Murder Song as Pretty Lavinia.
-Her character was first revealed at Steampunk World's Fair and has since been released on American Murder Song's YouTube channel.

 In addition to her music career, White-Gluz also had a voice acting stint where she voiced the Swarm Hunters in Gears 5.

 White-Gluz was an executive producer for the 2024 British documentary film I Could Never Go Vegan.

 Personal life

 White-Gluz has been in a relationship with Doyle Wolfgang von Frankenstein since 2014, the guitarist of American horror punk band Misfits.

 She was raised in a family of vegetarians, and has been a vegan since 1998.
 She follows a straight-edge lifestyle.
 She is Jewish, but identifies as an atheist and considers herself opposed to religion, though she noted that "it doesn't mean [she hates] religious people or [is] opposed to them".